rootstrap/mobx-session/README.md

 }
 ```

-*TIP: inside a store, don't forget to use it inside a computed value or an autorun so you don't loose the reference.*
+*TIP: inside a store, don't forget to use it inside a computed value or an auto-run so you don't loose the reference.*

 ## Examples